 from the hymn “Lead Kindly Light”

-“Carpenter,” he told the porter, who’d collected Stanley’s trunk, his suitcase, and his handbag.
+“Carpenter,” he told the porter, who had collected his trunk, his suitcase, and his handbag.
 “I am only Mr. Carpenter.”
 The form of address was proper, in any case.
 Stanley wallowed a bit.
-He felt that God could not revere him, and if he permitted anyone else to do so, might trip him on the rails.
+He felt that God could not revere him, and might, if he permitted anyone else to do so, trip him on the rails.

 “Larry,” the porter said.
 He touched the brim of his cap, adding, “But I understand, some people over here get to be too friendly.
 No, sir, you let me do that.”
-He waved away Stanley’s preparatory crouch, from which position he’d meant to assist upending the hand-trolley.
+He waved away Stanley’s preparatory crouch, from which he’d meant to assist upending the trolley.

 “I see your bags aren’t labeled,” Larry told him.
 “Do you need help, Mr. Carpenter, finding a hotel?
 I got a card here…”